Leadership Development and Professional Certification for Government IT Executives

 Certified Government CIO program

-Coming Soon!
-Applications for the 2013-2014 CGCIO™ Program will be available beginning in June.
+The Application for the 2016 CGCIO™ will be available in Fall 2015.

 Snapshot of the Program

 - Emphasis is on leadership, strategy and management, not necessarily on technology

 - Over 40 subject matter experts, industry veterans and government officials bring their expertise to the program as presenters, and become part of the participant's professional network.

 - Participation is limited to senior-level IT leaders with at least 4 years of IT management experience, as well as the nomination of the organization's chief executive.

 - Classes are held in Harrisburg at Harrisburg University, two consecutive days per month for 10 months.
 Given the proximity to Amtrak and other public transportation, it is a convenient location for those in Harrisburg, as well as from outside Central PA.